strikeruz/strapi-import-export/README.md

 ### Changelog

+- 0.1.8 - Changed some debug logs and tracked down bug with newer strapi version renaming relations as "oneToOne" instead of "oneWay"
 - 0.1.5 - Added support for more file extentions
 - 0.1.4 - Added details to import failures
 - 0.1.3 - Fixed UID field type being used for idField